 Cludo also has a REST API that is very usable for developers who are interested in building custom connectors.
 Outside of being able to request help from our Support team as-needed, we also suggest scheduling an API-specific training so that you’re comfortable using this resource.

 With the GSA migration deadline looming, time is of the essence.
 If you don’t yet have a migration path plotted out, a great first step is to begin your research into alternate solutions.
 As we said before, this is the perfect opportunity to include input from your content and marketing teams as well, to ensure that your next site search platform is more fully integrated into your overall digital and website strategy.

 If you’re looking for help or guidance on how to replace your Google Search Appliance, or would like to future-proof your investment by getting a better overview of where site search and content enablement technology is headed, Cludo’s Search Consultants will be happy to provide you with the necessary information and tools to help you make an informed decision.
 You can get in touch with us here.

-You can also take advantage of our complimentary site search buyers guide that will help you when shopping for a new site search solution.
+You can also take advantage of our complete site search buyers guide that will help you when shopping for a new site search solution.